Understanding the Four Core SQL Statements for Database Commands

 Removes a record from the database. |

 The efficiency of these operations depends on Indexing.
 An index is a data structure that allows the database engine to find rows faster without scanning the entire table.
-Here's one way to look at it: using a WHERE clause on a Primary Key (like user_id) is nearly instantaneous because the database uses an index to jump directly to that specific record.
+To give you an idea, using a WHERE clause on a Primary Key (like user_id) is nearly instantaneous because the database uses an index to jump directly to that specific record.

 Frequently Asked Questions (FAQ)